 - Remove loose cushions and pillows.

-Record “as moved” options that can change the result
+Record as moved options that can change the result

 - Legs that unscrew or bolt off

-- Removable back panels (some modular designs)
+- Removable back panels on some modular designs

 Comfort-Focused Measurements That Retail Specs Often Skip